 them with about 50mm of soil, and make sure the shoots are facing upwards.
 Take care not to damage them.
 Backfill gradually with soil as the

 shoots grow, but make sure the growing tips are never completely

-Once the potato shoots are above ground use cane straw (or equivalent) to keep the tubers covered.
+Once the potato shoots are above ground use cane straw (or equivalent) to keep the tubers covered (they spoil if left exposed to the sun).
 The potatoes will send out shoots into the mulch to grow more tubers, so it pays to be generous with the mulch.
-Compost is even better if you can spare it.

 Harvesting and Storage.